Blog 5 Neighbourhoods 5 BC 5 The 8 cheapest Vancouver neighbourhoods to rent in

 Average rent in Renfrew-Collingwood

-Renfrew offers great value given its central location and the variety of rentals available.
-As of January 2023, the average cost of rent in this trendy neighbourhood is just $2,278 per month for an unfurnished, one-bedroom unit.
-Two-bedroom, unfurnished units offer particularly good value compared to the city-wide average, at $2,851 per month compared to $3,444 in Vancouver as a whole.
+Renfrew-Collingwood offers great value given its central location and the variety of rentals available.
+As of June 2023, the average cost of rent in this trendy neighbourhood is just $2,237 per month for an unfurnished, one-bedroom unit.

 Neighbourhood Breakdown: Renfrew-Collingwood